WPL: Hayley Matthews after all-round show against RCB – ‘Freedom at the top bringing out best in me’

-Hayley Matthews starred with an all-round show to ensure a thumping nine-wicket victory over Royal Challengers Bangalore in the fourth match of the Women’s Premier League at the Brabourne Stadium, Mumbai on Monday.
+Hayley Matthews starred with an all-round show to ensure a thumping nine-wicket victory for Mumbai Indians over Royal Challengers Bangalore in the fourth match of the Women’s Premier League at the Brabourne Stadium, Mumbai on Monday.

-Matthews scored 77 in just 38 balls and was ably supported by Nat Sciver-Brunt who scored 55 off 29.
+Matthews, after a three-wicket haul, scored 77 in just 38 balls and was ably supported by Nat Sciver-Brunt who scored 55 off 29.
 With this win, Mumbai Indians registered their second big win in a row and Matthews has contributed in both matches.
 Against Gujarat Giants in the opening game, she scored a 47 off 31 to provide a solid foundation for Harmanpreet Kaur and Amelia Kerr to take things forward.
 She is the current orange cap holder with 124 runs in two matches.

 In the post-match presentation, she reflected on both the performances and said, “There wasn’t much difference, I was able to bat a bit longer today.
 The freedom this MI team has given me at the top of the order is really starting to bring out the best in me.
 I’m really fortunate to have been able to get two really good starts for the team.”